ollybritton/GeneticTea/readme.md

     python3 brew.py

 When it starts, it will generate 10 random cups of tea.
-It will show you these, giving each a unique name, brew time, milkyness and sweetener amount.
+It will show you these, giving each a unique name, brew time, milkiness and sweetener amount.

 Brew Time: How long the tea is brewed for in minutes.
-Milkyness: How milky your tea is, 0 = no milk and 1 = really milky.
+Milkiness: How milky your tea is, 0 = no milk and 1 = really milky.
 Sweeteners: How many sweeteners or sugars to put in the tea.

 When the program starts, you can either choose to use a previous "save", or generate a new set of